rc1/CalibrationScene/README.md

 Quick _calibration scene_ for sketching in.

-Floor extures edited from – and _calibration_ concept heavily inspired by http://github.com/keijro
+Floor extures edited from, and the _calibration_ concept heavily inspired by, http://github.com/keijro